Neurodiversity-Affirming Therapy for Autistic & ADHD Adults

 If you’re ready to set down the mask, loosen perfectionism’s grip, release long-held shame, and move beyond burnout, you don’t have to do it alone.

-Whether you’re seeking therapy to integrate new understanding or support as you build a life that fits who you are, this is a space where every part of you is welcome.
+Whether you’re seeking therapy to integrate new understanding or learning resources to explore at your own pace, this is a space where every part of you is welcome.